Sick of passwords? Simplify your life by configuring your SSH connection to use a public / private key pair instead.

 cat ~/.ssh/[key file name].pub | ssh [username]@[remote server] "mkdir -p ~/.ssh; cat >> ~/.ssh/authorized_keys"

-- When prompted, type “yes” to confirm you want to continue connecting.
+- If prompted, type “yes” to confirm you want to continue connecting.
 This will add the connection to your local

 - When prompted, enter your SSH password.